 Minor Area

-Students must complete a minimum of 12 s.h. that constitute a coherent program of coursework outside educational psychology and beyond the courses listed above.
+Students must complete a minimum of 12 s.h. that constitute a coherent program of coursework outside educational psychology and beyond the courses previously listed.
 The minor area may be from a foundation discipline such as mathematics education, educational philosophy, or program evaluation.
 Courses must be numbered 5000 or above, can span across departments and colleges, and must be consistent with a plan approved by a student's advisor.

 Comprehensive Examination